Animal (Kesha album)

 Four singles were released from the album.
 Its lead single, "Tik Tok", was released on August 7, 2009, and was a worldwide hit, reaching number one in eleven countries.
 It reached number one on the Billboard Hot 100 in the US and stayed at the top for nine consecutive weeks.
 The song sold 12.8 million digital copies worldwide in 2010, making it the best-selling single of the year; whereas 6.8 million of those downloads were sold in the United States alone, making it at the time the sixth best-selling song in digital history.
-It has since sold over 18 million copies worldwide as of August 2019, making it one of the best-selling digital singles worldwide of all time.
 The album's second, third and fourth singles ("Blah Blah Blah", "Your Love Is My Drug" and "Take It Off") all achieved similar success, reaching the top ten in multiple countries, including Australia, Canada and the United States.
 The album's commercial success led to its nomination for the Juno Award for Best International Album at the Juno Awards of 2011.
+On November 21, 2025, Kesha released a 15th Anniversary edition of Animal + Cannibal, including two previously unreleased tracks and bonus tracks.

 Background

 Kesha had been recording demos for a few years, when one of her demos ended up in the hands of Samantha Cox, senior director of writer/publisher relations at BMI.
 Cox, who had worked with Kesha before, passed along the demos to a friend at BMI, who passed it to the manager of Lukasz Gottwald, known as Dr. Luke.
 At the age of eighteen, Kesha signed to Dr. Luke's label, Kemosabe Records, and his publishing company, Prescription Songs.
 Luke was busy with other projects at the time, and Kesha ultimately wound up signed to David Sonenberg's management company, DAS.
 While at DAS she worked with several top writers and producers, but rarely worked with or even spoke to Luke.
 DAS searched for a label deal for Kesha despite her still being in a signed contract with Luke.
 Kara DioGuardi, an artists and repertoire (A&R) representative for Warner, was also interested in signing Kesha but the deal never went through because of the outstanding contract with Luke.
 Shortly after, Kesha and DAS parted ways and Kesha wound up reunited with Luke.

-At the end of 2008, Luke was working on a track with Flo Rida called "Right Round", and the two decided they needed a female hook.
+At the end of 2008, Luke was working on a track with Flo Rida called "Right Round" for his album R.O.O.T.S., and the two decided they needed a female hook.
 Luke decided to have Kesha perform on the song and within two months, it was a number one hit in multiple countries around the world.
 The event led to Kesha being sought after by many major labels, and she eventually signed a multi-album deal with RCA Records.
 Kesha explained that she chose to sign with the company due to how well she got along with RCA A&R executive Rani Hancock, explaining that "Rani doesn't ever try to censor me, [...] and I like being surrounded by strong, intelligent women."